JV-conseil-Internet-Consulting/www/docs/basics.md

 Note that the file name matches the `other-projects` path in the `permalink` we've defined above.
 This is to ensure that the directories match up.

 ## Adding a resume*
-Hydejack's PRO version features a generalized resume layout.

 [Demo][resume].

 It generates the resume page from a valid [JSON Resume](https://jsonresume.org/), which is good news if you already have a JSON resume.
 Otherwise, there are various ways of obtaining one:

-* You can edit the [example `resume.yml`][resumeyml] in `_data` directly.
+- You can edit the [example `resume.yml`][resumeyml] in `_data` directly.
 It contains example entries for each type of entry.
-* You can use the visual [JSON Resume Editor](http://registry.jsonresume.org/).
+- You can use the visual [JSON Resume Editor](http://registry.jsonresume.org/).
-* If you have a LinkedIn profile, you can try [LinkedIn to Json Résumé](https://jmperezperez.com/linkedin-to-json-resume/).
+- If you have a LinkedIn profile, you can try [LinkedIn to Json Résumé](https://jmperezperez.com/linkedin-to-json-resume/).

 Once you have a JSON Resume, place it into `_data`.